AliBaghizadeh/Liquidity-Pool-Management/README.md

 Hardhat: npm install --save-dev hardhat<br>

+## Hardhat for a Local Blockchain

+1- Initialize Hardhat: npx hardhat<br>
+Choose “Create a JavaScript project” and follow the prompts to set up a basic Hardhat environment.<br>

+2- Start the Hardhat Node: npx hardhat node<br>

 ## Configure FastAPI and Web3.py
 I created main.py file in a local folder using VS Code and I already created an environment (in my case a conda environment) with Python 3.12.2.